 There are plenty of lists of the best free website builders, so what makes this one different?
 I didn't just read customer reviews or the marketing materials for these website builders.
-I spent dozens of hours researching the best free site builders that users love—and then tested them out myself.
-I've used many of these tools in the past to build sites for myself or my clients, but I gave them all a fresh look by building a brand new site from scratch—adding pages, adjusting copy, exploring SEO features, uploading my own images, and trying to build a store.
+I spent dozens of hours researching the best free site builders that users love—and then tested them myself.

-Builders that were too hard to use or didn't offer valuable free plans were eliminated, and the remaining ones were re-tested until I settled on the best of the best.
-Some are perfect for building a one-page site with no design experience at all, while others are ideal for creating a scalable eCommerce site that could give Amazon a run for their money…ish.
+I eliminated any website builders that were too hard to use or didn't offer valuable free plans and then re-tested the remaining ones until I settled on the best of the best.
+Some are perfect for building basic sites with no design experience at all, while others are ideal for creating commercial sites but have a steeper learning curve.

 As I was testing, I was focusing on the following criteria:

 Ease of use.
 Is the website builder easy to use, or do you need to be a junior dev to add a form?
 All the site builders on this list will be relatively easy for most users.
-I've mentioned which ones are newbie-friendly and which are better for those with a bit of design experience.
-None require coding experience, but some do let you access the code.
+I've mentioned which ones are newbie-friendly and which are better for those with more design experience.
+None require coding knowledge, but some do let you access the code.

 SEO tools.
 Building a site is just half the battle—you also need to rank on search engines.
-I looked at the SEO tools each builder offers, such as the ability to adjust metas, add alt tags, and upload a site map.
+I looked at the SEO tools each website builder offers, such as the ability to adjust page titles and meta descriptions, add alt tags, and upload a site map.

 Value of free plans.
 Is the free plan really free, or does the builder ask you to upgrade every time you make a change?
 I made sure I was only looking at truly free options.
 Of course, there will always be features you'll need to upgrade for, but all of these tools let you launch a website for free.